 International students should plan carefully for their financial support while attending UC Berkeley.
 International students, except those on immigrant visa or refugee status, are not eligible for federal or state-supported financial assistance programs for U.S. citizens and permanent residents, nor are they eligible for support from the Financial Aid and Scholarships Office.
 International students in F-1 or J-1 status also cannot establish California residency and must pay nonresident supplemental tuition EXCEPT for a three-year exemption when advanced to doctoral candidacy.
 Although international students are not eligible for most institutional aid limited to U.S. citizens and California residents, they may be eligible for some University fellowships and departmental block grant fellowships.
 Continuing international doctoral students in Social Welfare are eligible to apply for departmentally restricted fellowship awards.

 Berkeley International Office (BIO) administers some limited need-based aid programs for international students.
 These awards include Graduate Tuition & Fee Awards and Graduate Student Parent Awards.
 Need-based BIO awards are intended for those students in the most financial need, and are not intended to provide long-term support.
 The application period typically occurs at the beginning of each fall and spring semester.
-For details about these awards and other financial resources for international students, please visit the Berkeley International Office.
+For details about these awards and other financial resources for international students, please see BIO's Financial Aid for International Students.